leolightburn/leolightburn.github.io/index.md

 From the spectrograms, we can see that the mask (B) captures the spectro-temporal amplitude modulation in the clean speech (the pattern of energy in the spectrogram), which is important for speech intelligibility.
 Compared to the noisy speech (A), the masked speech (C) has a modulation pattern which is closer to the pattern in the clean speech.

+## Neural network architectures
+Neighbouring "frames" of speech are highly correlated in time and this can be exploited when estimating the mask.
+...

 ## Audio examples

 Further details of these algorithms will be published in two upcoming journal papers, and in my thesis.